stefanpejcic/dev.openpanel.com/docs/modules/index.md

 Modules offer additional features that administrators can enable or disable.
 Disabling a module immediately removes its associated menu item, search functionality, and page visibility.

-## Official Modules

-OpenPanel currently includes the following official modules:

-- phpmyadmin
-- ssh
-- dns
-- ftp
-- crons
-- backups
-- wordpress
-- pm2
-- disk_usage
-- inodes
-- usage
-- terminal
-- services
-- webserver
-- fix_permissions
-- malware_scan
-- process_manager
-- ip_blocker
-- redis
-- memcached
-- elasticsearch
-- login_history
-- activity
-- favorites
-- notifications

-These modules are part of the standard OpenPanel installation but can be deactivated by the administrator.

-## Custom Modules

-To develop a custom module, follow these steps:

-1. Craft a new Python file that imports core modules and incorporates your specific code.
-2. If your module introduces a custom page to the interface, create a template for it within the templates directory.
-Additionally, integrate links to this new page in the search JSON and the appropriate sidebar template location.
-3. Integrate your new module into the main `app.py` file.
-4. Insert the module's name into the `enabled_modules` list within the configuration file.
-5. Restart the OpenPanel service to immediately apply the changes.

 ## Example Module